Q. What are resources?

 - It is also necessary to minimize the shifting of sand dunes in the desert or dry areas.
 Here we can plant thorny bushes in this zone.

-Question: Explain about some ways to control soil erosion in hilly regions?
+Q. Explain about some ways to control soil erosion in hilly regions?** (Resources and Development)

 - Soil erosion: The removal of soil cover and washing down is called as soil erosion.
 Following are some ways to control soil erosion in hilly areas:

-- Contour Plugging : Plugging along the contour lines reduce the flow of water towards the down slope.
+- Contour Ploughing : Ploughing along the contour lines reduce the flow of water towards the down slope.

 - Terrace cultivation: Steps may be used on the slopes for making terraces.
 Terrace cultivation reduces the soil erosion.